 – Selected Feijoa (New Zealand, Sicily), cuttings or grafted onto common Feijoa, to optimize fruit yield.

-The varieties are self-fertile, but it is still advisable to plant at least two different varieties to increase the quantity of fruit.
+Varieties are only partially self-fertile, so it is advisable to plant at least two different varieties to increase fruit yield.